Trainee Support Practitioner

 Hours of work

-The hostel will be staffed 24/7 and the post holder will be working a rota of early, late and late, late shifts over 7 days including weekends and bank holidays.
+The hostel will be staffed 24/7 and the post holder will be working a rota of early and late shifts over 7 days including weekends and bank holidays.

 Duties and Responsibilities

 The specific areas of responsibility are set out below.
 These are subject to regular review in order to meet the changing needs of the organisation and the environment in which it operates.
 These duties will be carried out with the support of the wider team and Lead Practitioner.

 - Conduct Mainstay assessments with homeless individuals presenting at the service

 - Carry out new resident welcomes, inducting residents into the service including registering with doctors’ etc